Feiner v. New York: Dissent

 Hugo Black wrote a foresighted dissent, saying that the evidence did not show that the crowd was about to riot.
 He also pointed out that the police, instead of arresting Feiner, should have protected him from hostile members of the crowd.
 The police "did not even pretend to try to protect" Feiner.
 Police testimony showed that although the crowd was restless, "there [was] no showing of any attempt to quiet it... one person threatened to assault [Feiner] but the officers did nothing to discourage this when even a word might have sufficed."
 Furthermore, Justice Black noted that it is common for the crowd to be heated with sensitive, polarizing topics and that the police gave no verbal reason to Feiner about his arrest at that exact moment.
 By ruling against Feiner, it creates precedent for allowing tyranny from the majority, the police can come and shut down any unpopular speaker simply because the popular crowd does not want the speaker to be there.

 Justice Douglas, joined by Justice Minton, stated disbelief that the situation constituted a disturbance of the peace and questioned the fairness of the trial Feiner received.

 Aftermath

 As a result of his conviction, Syracuse University expelled Mr. Feiner.
-He finally completed his degree from Syracuse when they readmitted him, and was invited back to the school to speak at the opening of the Tully Center for Free Speech in October 2006.
-He continued to fight for tuition reimbursement, as his original schooling had been covered under the GI Bill.
-Following the court ruling, Feiner tried to work on a local newspaper but was fired after the Federal Bureau of Investigation (FBI) sent agents to the small town office and informed the editor of Feiner's "criminal" past.
-The FBI continued to haunt Feiner's life; he enjoyed telling his family and friends of an incident in which agents would not get off his property, so his wife, Trudy, sprayed them with a garden hose.
+He finally completed his degree from Syracuse in 1984 when they readmitted him, and was invited back to the school to speak at the opening of the Tully Center for Free Speech in October 2006.

 Irving Feiner lived in Nyack, New York, a small business owner who continued to fight and write about freedom of speech and progressive issues.
-He debated against Stephen Baldwin, who fought to keep an adult bookstore from opening in the village.
+He squared off against Stephen Baldwin, who fought to keep an adult bookstore from opening in the village.
 Born in 1924, Mr. Feiner was 82 years old and was involved in school/property tax reform and fighting a planned village parking garage when he died on January 23, 2009 in Valhalla, New York.